 Porto Cathedral vs Lisbon Cathedral

-I think there is a vey clear winner in terms of Cathedral and it is Porto.
+I think there is a very clear winner in terms of Cathedrals and it is Porto.

 Between the location, the status and the Cloister, there is much more to see at Se do Porto.